Babies are naturally curious and playful and baby play activities are one way for them to explore.

 What better time to feed your child’s hunger for learning more about the world than through playtime.

-Anything that your child can see, hear, smell, or taste sends messages to her brain.
+Anything that your child can see, hear, smell, or taste sends messages to their brain.

 This can then create mental connections and enrich your child’s understanding of how things work.